makersacademy/bowling-challenge/README.md

 # Makers Academy Bowling Challenge (Javascript)

+A weekend challenge as part of the Makers Academy bootcamp.

 ## The Task

 **THIS IS NOT A BOWLING GAME, IT IS A BOWLING SCORECARD.
 DO NOT GENERATE RANDOM ROLLS.
 AN ACTUAL USER INTERFACE IS OPTIONAL**